mlindholm/homepage/_posts/2013-12-01-rautia-apuri.md

   - apuri_04.jpg
 ---

 Rautia's handy Apuri app got a facelift.
-The old app was cluttered and cumbersome to use, so I re-designed the whole interface with a focus on simplicity and usability.
-I even gave the app icon a polish.
+The old app was cluttered and cumbersome to use, so the whole interface was re-designed with a focus on simplicity and usability.
+Even the app icon got a polish.
 Available for iOS, Windows Phone and Android.

 [Rautia Apuri on the App Store](https://itunes.apple.com/us/app/rautia-apuri/id524323705?mt=8)
 Made at [DDB](http://ddb.fi)